• Food Allergy Retreat

 blue grape and roasted garlic bread 7 cropped.jpg

-Mash the squeezed out garlic with 2 tbsp of olive oil until creamy.
+Mash the squeezed out garlic until creamy.
 When the dough has had its final rise, splatter the garlic mash all over the surface.
-Drop on the grapes and rosemary leaves.
+Drop on the grapes, honey, and rosemary leaves.
+Drizzle the remaining olive oil on top.
 Season well with salt and black pepper.
+If you are having trouble distributing your roasted garlic, mash it with some olive oil first and then dollop onto the focaccia, as demonstrated below.

 blue grape and roasted garlic bread 8.jpg